rlancer/super-share/README.md

 Next add your App Engine Id and map it to point to your sub-domain

-Setup your DNS so your sub domain matches your CNAME
+Follow the setup instructions to wire up your sub-domain in your DNS settings